 By Bryan Lapidus, FP&A

 Bryan Lapidus, FP&A, has more than 20 years of experience in the corporate FP&A and treasury space working at Fortune 200 and private equity-owned companies.
 At AFP he is the staff subject matter expert on FP&A, which includes designing content to meet the needs of the profession and helping keep members current on developing topics.
 Bryan is also a member of the Global Advisory Board for The CFO Alliance.
-You can reach him at Blapidus@afponline.org.
+You can find him on LinkedIn and reach him at Blapidus@afponline.org.